Degrees and Certifications:

 - Ask them to teach you a word or two?
 You will be impressed and proud of their progress.

-- Encourage them to do their practice their vocabulary and share with you what they are learning.
+- Encourage them to practice their vocabulary and share with you what they are learning.

 - Ask them “how do you say _____?”
 In Spanish you would say, ¿Como se dice __________?
 If they don’t know, try to learn it together.
 It will encourage them to learn more.

 I look forward to meeting you during the Parent Teacher nights at school.
-If you have any questions or concerns, please call me during my 3rd period conference period, or by emailing me at email@example.com.
+If you have any questions or concerns, please call me during my 3rd period conference period (9:40 - 10:30), or you can send me an email me at email@example.com.
+God bless.

 Jerry A. Bowling